I Feel Stuck In Life

 Reasons Why We Get Stuck

 There is a myriad of reasons why people fall into what be described as a deep chasm of being stuck and not having the will power or desire to plan an “escape.”
-In an aptly titled article named “Why People Get Stuck in Life,” the online site, Power of Positivity, addresses the following reasons why many of us get stuck:
+In an aptly titled article named “Why People Get Stuck in Life,” the online site, Power of Positivity, addresses the following reasons why many of us are feeling stuck:

 1. They Accept Their Situation – Some people accept their lot in life and do nothing to change it.